 Headset Buying guide:

-Let Onedirect Help You Choose
+Let Onedirect Help You Choose your headset

 Headsets are compatible with desk phones, DECT phones, mobiles or your PC/Mac desktop computer or laptop.